 Figure 10.
+Impact of incomplete taxon sampling on detecting an age extinction-risk relationship.
 Positive Extinction signal demonstrations for trees assuming bifurcating (left) and budding (right) speciation, for three nonrandom incomplete sampling (older species are less likely to be sampled) levels (0%, 25%, and 50% missing extant species; from top to down).
 Extinction signal is represented by the conservation status categories (LC = Least Concern; NT = Near Threatened; VU = Vulnerable; EN = Endangered; CR = Critically Endangered).
 The Error rate is based on the percentage of trees that were estimated wrong regarding the relationship between the True age and all the Conservation status categories.
 Trees with the correct relationship are green (0% missing species), orange (25%), and red (50%).
 Trees with the incorrect relationship are gray.